 For example, if there’s a fireplace in a room, furniture should be arranged around it so that people can see the fire and feel its warmth.
 That usually means a sectional facing the fire, or two sofas facing each other in close proximity to the fire, which makes for easy conversation between the seated.
 Additional chairs or benches in the area should capitalize on whatever the focal point offers.
 If a room doesn’t have a natural focal point, make one with a large piece of art, a media cabinet with your TV (plus art!) or a big shelving unit.
 If your focal point is on the diagonal, try orienting furniture that way.

-You'll also want to consider how many people you need to comfortably accommodate, which will influence the kinds of, sizes and number of seating options you need.
+You’ll also want to consider how many people you need to comfortably accommodate, which will influence the seating options you need.
 You may also want multiple seating areas to anchor a really large room.

 It may sound counterintuitive, but the more breathing room your furniture has from the walls, the cozier your home will feel.
 Yes, you need to have the space to float pieces, says Donna Mondi of Donna Mondi Interior Design, but even a few inches can make a room feel more intimate.